natefinch/npf/docs/bundles.md

 Version 4 bundles are identical to version 3 bundles except for a few key
-differences: the `branch` attribute of the service spec is no longer supported, they must contain a machine specification, and their deployment directives are different from version 3 bundles.
-A bundle without a machine specification is treated as a version 3 bundle by the juju deployer.
+differences: the `branch` attribute of the service spec is no longer supported, they may contain a machine specification, and their deployment directives are different from version 3 bundles.

+### Deploying version 4 bundles

+Because version 4 bundles are not yet idempotent (i.e.: if a machine fails to come up, running the bundle again will recreate all machines in the machine spec), the juju deployer pessimistically assumes that a bundle is a version 4 bundle *only* if it has a machine spec.
+This means that a bundle without a machine spec must use the version 3 style of placement directives listed below until further notice, when the deployer is updated.
+This does not affect version 4 bundle support within the charmstore (that is, the machine spec is still optional).

+The Juju GUI does not yet support version 4 bundles as of version 1.3.4, as the GUI charm contains an older version of the deployer.

 ### Machine Specifications